apache/james-project/src/adr/0010-enable-elasticsearch-routing.md

 ## Context

-Our queries are mostly bounded to a mailbox or an user.
-We can easily limit the number of ElasticSearch nodes involved in a given query by grouping the underlying documents on the same node using a routingKey.
+Our queries are mostly bounded to a mailbox or a user.
+We can easily limit the number of ElasticSearch nodes involved in a given query by grouping the underlying documents on the same node using a routing key.

 Without routing key, each shard needs to execute the query.
 The coordinator needs also to be waiting for the slowest shard.